Preserving memories – memorial stones for dogs and cats

 -

-France : The "Cimetière des Chiens" in Paris is one of the oldest pet cemeteries in the world and shows that the love for pets has no modern roots.
+France: The "Cimetière des Chiens" in Paris, one of the oldest pet cemeteries in the world, is a moving testimony to the fact that the deep affection and mourning for companion animals has no modern roots, but a long and honorable history.

-Would you like to learn more about how to customize a memorial stone?
-Browse our shop and find the perfect stone for your memory.
+Would you like to learn more about how to customize a pet headstone to tell your pet's unique story?
+Browse our shop and find the perfect stone to honor your memory.